Dmitry94/Neural_Networks/NN.md

 3. NN Accuracy = 21.7% (L1)
 4. NN Accuracy = 19.8% (L2)

 P.S.
-Computing capabilities was limited, so calculatuions were only on first batch.
+Computing capabilities was limited, so calculatuions were only on first batch and k=1.